By Peter J. Francis, HGPublishing Editor

 What is the marker looking for?

 Despite your hopes, science students, clear writing and good grammar will help you get a good mark.
+Neatness counts!
 Unfortunately many science graduate students and even professors don't know grammatical rules very well.
 However, you may end up with someone like me who did an English degree before doing a science degree and who will mark you down for grammatical faults.
 Don't worry, the most important thing in the formal lab report is that you show that you understand the concept of the experiment, what the essential elements were and how they came into play during the experiment.

 Even if the experiment was a failure (ie the hypothesis was not proven when you know it should have been) you can still achieve a high grade by a proper examination of the factors which were important in the experiment.
 In a course on experimental design I totally screwed up my most important experiment, but still managed an A on the formal lab report because I identified the error and correctly analyzed all parts of the experiment.